Colorado potato beetle: Insecticidal management

 The large-scale use of insecticides in agricultural crops effectively controlled the pest until it became resistant to DDT in 1952 and dieldrin in 1958.
 Insecticides remain the main method of pest control on commercial farms.
 However, many chemicals are often unsuccessful when used against this pest because of the beetle's ability to rapidly develop insecticide resistance.
 Different populations in different geographic regions have, between them, developed resistance to all major classes of insecticide, although not every population is resistant to every chemical.
 The species as a whole has evolved resistance to 56 different chemical insecticides.
 The mechanisms used include improved metabolism of the chemicals, reduced sensitivity of target sites, less penetration and greater excretion of the pesticides, and some changes in the behavior of the beetles.

+CPBs have evolved widespread insecticide resistance.
+No cases without fitness cost or of negative cost are known.

 Nonpesticidal management

 Bacterial insecticides can be effective if application is targeted towards the vulnerable early-instar larvae.
 Two strains of the bacterium Bacillus thuringiensis produce toxins that kill the larvae.
 Other forms of pest control, through nonpesticidal management are available.
 Feeding can be inhibited by applying antifeedants, such as fungicides or products derived from Neem (Azadirachta indica), but these may have negative effects on the plants, as well.
 The steam distillate of fresh leaves and flowers of tansy (Tanacetum vulgare) contains high levels of camphor and umbellulone, and these chemicals are strongly repellent to L. decemlineata.

 Beauveria bassiana (Hyphomycetes) is a pathogenic fungus that infects a wide range of insect species, including the Colorado potato beetle.
 It has shown to be particularly effective as a biological pesticide for L. decemlineata when used in combination with B. thuringiensis.

 Crop rotation is, however, the most important cultural control of L. decemlineata.
 Rotation may delay the infestation of potatoes and can reduce the build-up of early-season beetle populations because the adults emerging from diapause can only disperse to new food sources by walking.
 One 1984 study showed that rotating potatoes with nonhost plants reduced the density of early-season adults by 95.8%.

 Other cultural controls may be used in combination with crop rotation: Mulching the potato crop with straw early in the growing season may reduce the beetle's ability to locate potato fields, and the mulch creates an environment that favours beetle's predators; Plastic-lined trenches have been used as pitfall traps to catch the beetles as they move toward a field of potatoes in the spring, exploiting their inability to fly immediately after emergence; flamethrowers may also be used to kill the beetles when they are visible at the top of the plant's foliage.